cioran0/DiscordAI/README.md

 You can replace the model with whichever one you want.

-Since discord has a limit of 2000 tokens, this will truncate responses past that and put ...continued
+Since discord has a limit of 2000 tokens, this will truncate responses past that and put ...continued.
+Trigger ?ai aliased as ?a1 in deference to US Department of Education.